|

 the huddle of mothers and children,

-the elderly and trusting,
+the elderly, the trusting,

-till breaking from their ring-dance one by one
+then breaking from their ring-dance one by one

-they fell with small mosquito voices
+fell with small mosquito voices

-among heads and breasts and bellies,
+among the heads and breasts and bellies,

 fell as sure of victory